aix-group/webcards/docs/source/backend/django_backend.rst

 URLs and Templates
 ^^^^^^^^^^^^^^^^^^

 URL configurations in Django define URL patterns to match against the requested URL.
-Once matched, the associated view function or class is invoked.
+Once matched, the associated view function is invoked.
 This view can then leverage a template to generate the final HTML response.
 Thus, the URL patterns indirectly determine which template gets displayed, based on the associated view's logic.

 Power of Django Templates
 ^^^^^^^^^^^^^^^^^^^^^^^^^